-DSAB have developed a egy to implement and embed ing Safeguarding Personal actice however further work ds to take place to ensure it nbedded in practice across partnership and will need to onsidered as a priority in the red strategic plan.
-DSAB have still to agree and develop a preventative strategy that outlines Doncaster's approach to prevention and early intervention, this will need to be considered as a priority in the revised strategic plan.
-DSAB should continue to drive DSAB have continued to ement its Communication Engagement Plan.
-A public sultation is taking place to m a new revised plan for 6/17. the implementation of the Making Safeguarding Personal strategy across the partnership, holding agencies to account for embedding MSP in practice.
-Work to embed MSP and revise an operational model that can facilitate this is underway.
-DSAB have developed and ed up to the MCA Joint ncy Agreement across the hership to provide a consistent roach to the Mental Capacity In addition the MCA forms been revised and launched are accessible for use. erformance matters iding information relating to prmance, process, quality DSAB should develop and implement a service user feedback mechanism to evaluate the effectiveness of services provided to adults at risk. ement its Communication Engagement Plan.
-A public ultation is taking place to m a new revised plan for /17.
-DSAB have developed and ed up to the MCA Joint hey Agreement across the hership to provide a consistent bach to the Mental Capacity In addition the MCA forms been revised and launched are accessible for use. erformance matters ding information relating to
+What we said we'd do What we've done Still to do 3.1 Develop a Safeguarding Adults Preventative Strategy that outlines Doncaster's approach to preventing adults at risk from abuse to include; Board's responsibility for self-neglect to inform management of adults at risk inform Strategy 3.2 DSAB have developed a strategy to implement and embed Making Safeguarding Personal in practice however further work needs to take place to ensure it is embedded in practice across the partnership and will need to be considered as a priority in the DSAB have still to agree and develop a preventative strategy that outlines Doncaster's approach to prevention and early intervention, this will need to be considered as a priority in the revised strategic plan.
+Proposed model to manage adults at risk through reportable concerns (low level concerns) 3.2 Implement Making Safeguarding Personal across the revised strategic plan.
+3.3 DSAB have continued to implement its Communication and Engagement Plan.
+A public consultation is taking place to DSAB should continue to drive the implementation of the Making Safeguarding Personal strategy across the partnership, holding agencies to account for embedding MSP in practice.
+Work to embed MSP and revise multi-agency partnership 3.3 Implement Safeguarding Adults Communication Plan inform a new revised plan for 2016/17.
+3.4 DSAB have developed and an operational model that can facilitate this is underway.
+DSAB should develop and implement a service user feedback 3.4 Embed a consistent approach to assessing mental capacity across partnership through assurance; sign up to MCA Joint Agency Agreement formal launch of MCA1,2,3 forms signed up to the MCA Joint Agency Agreement across the partnership to provide a consistent approach to the Mental Capacity Act.
+In addition the MCA forms have been revised and launched and are accessible for use. mechanism to evaluate the effectiveness of services provided to adults at risk. across multi-agency partnership 3.5 To develop user satisfaction feedback mechanism on performance matters including information relating to performance, process, quality measures, themes and trends